Inhalants & Addiction

 Addiction Treatment Options

-While inhalant misuse is relatively common, inhalant addiction isn’t very common.
+While inhalant misuse is relatively common, inhalant addiction isn’t as well-recognized.
 As a result, there isn’t a huge body of research on the best way to treat it.

 Overall, behavioral therapies tend to focus on three things:

-- Modifying patient behaviors and attitudes toward drug use
+- Modifying patient behaviors and attitudes toward inhalant use

 - Developing and improving a patient’s healthy life skills